Oliver Ames (governor)

-Oliver Ames (February 4, 1831 – October 22, 1895) was an American businessman, investor, philanthropist, and Republican politician who served as the 35th Governor of Massachusetts from 1887 to 1890.
+Oliver Ames (February 4, 1831 – October 22, 1895) was an American businessman, investor, philanthropist, and Republican politician who served as the 35th governor of Massachusetts from 1887 to 1890.

-Ames's public life was primarily devoted to the vindication of his late father Oakes Ames, a businessman and U.S. Representative who was censured for his role the 1873 Credit Mobilier scandal and died shortly thereafter.
+Ames's public life was primarily devoted to the vindication of his late father Oakes Ames, a businessman and U.S. Representative who was censured for his role in the 1873 Credit Mobilier scandal and died shortly thereafter.
 His tenure in office was also marked by a divide within the state over the growing temperance movement.

 Ames was executor of his father's estate, and took over many of his business interests.
 He was a major philanthropist, especially in his hometown of Easton, where he secured construction of a number of architecturally significant works by the architect H.H.
 Richardson and a number of properties by landscape designer Frederick Law Olmsted.

+Oliver Ames High School in Easton is named after him.

 Early life and education

 Oliver Ames was born in Easton, Massachusetts on February 4, 1831 to Eveline Orville (née Gilmore) and Oakes Ames.
 His father was the owner (with his father and brother, each also named Oliver) of Ames Shovel Shop, the largest manufacturer of shovels in the United States.

 Ames was educated in the local schools, and then attended private academies in North Attleborough and Leicester.
 He was briefly employed at the family factory before enrolling at Brown University in 1851.
 He spent three years there in a custom-designed program overseen by university president Francis Wayland.